-You have heard evidence that the defendant has been convicted of crimes.
-You may consider this evidence only in deciding whether the defendant's testimony is truthful in whole, in part, or not at all.
-You may not consider it for any other purpose.
-A conviction of another crime is not evidence of the defendant's guilt of any other crime for which the defendant is now charged.
+You have heard evidence that have been convicted of crimes.
+You may consider this evidence only in deciding whether the testimony of any of these witnesses is truthful in whole, in part, or not at all.
+You may not consider this evidence for any other purpose.

 You have heard [reputation/opinion] evidence about the character trait of for truthfulness [or untruthfulness].
-You should consider this evidence in deciding the weight that you will give to 's testimony.
+You should consider this evidence in deciding the weight that you will give to ''s testimony.

 You have heard [reputation and/or opinion] evidence about the defendant's character trait for [truthfulness, peacefulness, etc].
 You should consider character evidence together with all the other evidence in the case and in the same way.